insight-platform/Savant/samples/original_resolution_processing/README.md

 # Original Resolution Processing

 A pipeline demonstrates processing of streams at the original resolution, i.e. without scaling to a single resolution. `parameters.frame` in  [module.yml](module.yml) is not specified.
 The sample sends two streams with resolutions 1280x720 and 1920x1080 to the module.
+Based on [peoplenet_detector](../peoplenet_detector).

 ## Prerequisites